SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Sampler_Translation.md

   into an `options` object themselves, so the map emits flat native names.
 - **`chat_template_kwargs` is gated per ApiType.** It is only emitted for backends that accept it (currently `LlamaCppServer`).
 For others the whole object is dropped with a log, so it is never sent to e.g. Claude or real OpenAI.
-Its *inner* keys are never validated — they are defined by the loaded model's chat template, not by Wilmer.
+Its *inner* keys are never validated; they are defined by the loaded model's chat template, not by Wilmer.
 - **Thinking is conservative on cloud/uncertain backends.** Only the cases with a clear native mechanism are mapped (`enable_thinking` for llama.cpp, `think` for Ollama, `reasoning_effort` for